Vev (Armenian letter)

-Vev or Vew (majuscule: Վ; minuscule: վ; Armenian: վո) is the 30th letter of the Armenian alphabet.
+Vev or Vew (majuscule: Վ; minuscule: վ; Armenian: վեվ; Classical Armenian: վեւ) is the 30th letter of the Armenian alphabet.
 It represents the voiced labiodental fricative (/v/), similar to the English v sound as in village.
 It is typically romanized with the letter V. It was part of the alphabet created by Mesrop Mashtots in the 5th century CE.

 In the Armenian numeral system, it has a value of 3000.

 Use in Wikipedia logo

 The logo of Wikipedia features the uppercase letter Vev, alongside several other characters from different alphabets.
 The letter is visible near the upper left corner of the globe on the Wikipedia logo.